artzlt/bottle_rocket/README.md

 [Source][github] |
 [Documentation][doc]

-:construction: Work in progress!

-Place a countdown on your view!
+Place a countdown element on your view!
 It'll be updated by JavaScript.

 Use the framework of your choice.
 A generator is only available for Rails, though.